Linear algebra and group theory: 11d. Further results

 counts the number of fixed points among $\{1,\ldots,[tN]\}$, and its law with respect to the counting measure becomes, with $N\to\infty$, a Poisson law of parameter $t$. \end{theorem}

 \begin{proof} The first assertion comes from the following formula:

-Regarding now the second assertion, we can use here the integration formula in Theorem 11.22 above.
-With $S_{kb}$ being the Stirling numbers, counting the partitions of $\{1,\ldots,k\}$ having exactly $b$ blocks, we have the following formula:
+Regarding now the second assertion, we can use here the integration formula in Theorem 11.26.
+With $S_{kb}$ being the Stirling numbers, counting the partitions of $\{1,\ldots,k\}$ having exactly $b$ blocks, we have indeed the following formula:

 In particular with $N\to\infty$ we obtain the following formula:

 But this is the $k$-th moment of the Poisson law $p_t$, and so we are done. \end{proof}